-- General-Allows you to view the current BIOS version or change certain settings back to their default values - Sleep and Charge/Sleep Utilities-Allows you to set advanced features for sleep mode, hibernate mode, and shutdown state - Display-Allows you to select the internal LCD and/or external monitor when the computer boots up - Boot Options-Allows you to change the sequence in which your computer searches the drives for the operating system - Keyboard-Allows you to access the wake-on keyboard function - Function Key-Allows you to configure the function key options - USB-Allows you to set conditions for USB - SATA-Allows you to set conditions for SATA - LAN-Allows you to set conditions for LAN - Undock and Sleep-Allows you to set sleep conditions while undocking - Advanced Options-Allows you to set conditions for a specific device or function
+- General-Allows you to view the current BIOS version or change certain settings back to their default values - HDD Protection-Allows you to set the HDD Protection options.
+HDD Protection will automatically move the HDD head to a safe position to reduce the risk of damage that might be caused by head to disk contact. - Display-Allows you to select the internal LCD and/or external monitor when the computer boots up - Boot Options-Allows you to change the sequence in which your computer searches the drives for the operating system - Keyboard-Allows you to access the wake-on keyboard function - Function Key-Allows you to configure the function key options - USB-Allows you to set conditions for USB - SATA-Allows you to set conditions for SATA - LAN-Allows you to set conditions for LAN - ODD Tray Lock-Allows you to set the condition for ODD tray lock.

+- Undock and Sleep-Allows you to set sleep conditions while undocking - Advanced options-Allows you to set the conditions for each device or function